Maxwell-independence: a new rank estimate for 3D rigidity matroids: Main Result and Proof

 The proof requires a few definitions.

-\begin{dfn} The {\em Maxwell count} for a graph $G=(V, E)$ in $d$ dimensions is $d|V|-|E|$. $G$ is said to be \emph{Maxwell-rigid} in $d$ dimensions, if there exists a Maxwell-independent subset $E^\star \subseteq E$ such that the Maxwell count of $G^\star=(V,E^\star)$ is at most ${d+1 \choose 2}$.
-As exceptions, $j$-cliques in $d$-dimensional space ($j\leq d-1$) are considered to be Maxwell-independent and Maxwell-rigid.
-A subgraph $G^\prime = (V^\prime,E^\prime)$ induced by $V^\prime \subseteq V$ is said to be a {\em component} of $G$, if it is Maxwell-rigid.
-In addition, $G^\prime$ is called a {\em vertex-maximal component} of $G$, if it is Maxwell-rigid and there is no superset of $V'$ that also induces a Maxwell-rigid subgraph of $G$. \end{dfn}
+\begin{dfn} The {\em Maxwell count} for a graph $G=(V, E)$ in $3$ dimensions is $3|V|-|E|$. $G$ is said to be \emph{Maxwell-rigid} in $3$ dimensions, if there exists a Maxwell-independent subset $E^\star \subseteq E$ such that the Maxwell count of $G^\star=(V, E^\star)$ is at most $6$.
+As exceptions, $j$-cliques ($j\leq 2$) are considered to be Maxwell-independent and Maxwell-rigid.

-{\bf Remark:} ``$d$-sparse'' and ``$(k, l)$-sparse'' (in this case, $(d, {d+1 \choose 2})$-sparse) have been used in the literature for Maxwell-independent graphs (see \cite{JacksonBound2011}, \cite{LeeStreinu2008}).
-But we note that dense and sparse graphs have a variety of different meanings in graph theory.
-Our terminology is motivated by Maxwell's first observation in 1864 that every graph $G$ that is rigid in $d$ dimensions must contain a Maxwell-independent subgraph that has at least $d|V| -{d+1 \choose 2}$ edges.

-\begin{proof}(of Theorem \ref{thm:main}) We give (i) the high level roadmap of the proof: the intuitive idea, new concepts and definitions, and (ii) the formal argument of how the theorem follows from various observations, lemmas and other theorems, whose statements and proofs are given in Section \ref{sec:proof}.
-See Figure \ref{fig:proof} for a roadmap.

-{\bf Note.} We use $\M$ to refer to both the set of edges $\M$ over a vertex set $V$ and the graph $(V,\M)$, when the vertex set $V$ is clear from the context.
-In general, by rank$(G)$, we refer to the rank of the generic $3D$ rigidity matroid of $G$.
-In the remainder of Section \ref{sec:main} and in Section \ref{sec:proof}, the dimension $d$ is fixed to be 3.